hwi/HWIOAuthBundle/Resources/doc/1-setting_up_the_bundle.md

 composer require hwi/oauth-bundle php-http/guzzle6-adapter php-http/httplug-bundle
 ```

 Why `php-http/guzzle6-adapter`?
-We are decoupled from any HTTP messaging client with help by [HTTPlug](http://httplug.io/).
+We are decoupled from any HTTP messaging client thanks to [HTTPlug](http://httplug.io/).

 Why `php-http/httplug-bundle`?
 This is the official [Symfony integration](https://packagist.org/packages/php-http/httplug-bundle) of HTTPlug.
-This permit to provide the required HTTP client and message factory with ease.
+This makes it possible to provide the required HTTP client and message factory with ease.
-The dependency is optional but you will have to [provide your own services](internals/configuring_the_http_client.md) if you don't setup it.
+The dependency is optional but you will have to [provide your own services](internals/configuring_the_http_client.md) if you don't set it up.

 ### B) Enable the bundle